ramonarellano/signering-docs/source/direct-flow.rst

 If you, for any reason, are unable to retrieve status by using the status query token specified above, you may poll the service for any changes done to your organization’s jobs.
 If the queue is empty, additional polling will give an exception.

 ..
 NOTE::
-    For the job to be available in the polling queue, make sure to specify the job's StatusRetrievalMethod as illustrated below.
+    For the job to be available in the polling queue, make sure to specify the job's :code:`StatusRetrievalMethod` as illustrated below.

 ..  tabs::

     ..  code-tab:: c#

-        hei
+        ClientConfiguration clientConfiguration = null; // As initialized earlier var directClient = new DirectClient(clientConfiguration);

+        Document documentToSign = null; // As initialized earlier ExitUrls exitUrls = null; // As initialized earlier

+        var signer = new PersonalIdentificationNumber("00000000000");

+        var job = new Job(
+            documentToSign,
+            new List<Signer> {new Signer(signer)},
+            "SendersReferenceToSignatureJob",
+            exitUrls,
+            statusRetrievalMethod: StatusRetrievalMethod.Polling
+            );

+        await directClient.Create(job);

+        var changedJob = await directClient.GetStatusChange();

+        if (changedJob.Status == JobStatus.NoChanges)
+        {
+            //Queue is empty.
+The status change includes next earliest permitted poll time.
+        }

+        //TODO: Persist job status change in your system, to ensure you have the latest status if anything crashes beyond this point.

+        // Confirm that you have received and persisted the status change await directClient.Confirm(changedJob.References.Confirmation);

     ..  code-tab:: java